The Cold War and its Legacy

 Israel and the Middle East

 • The Arab-Israeli conflict was a proxy battleground during the Cold War, with the US supporting Israel and the Soviet Union backing different Arab states.
-Arguably, these countries would have been rivals even without the Cold War but it may have made things worse.
+Arguably, these countries would have been rivals even without the Cold War but it could have made things worse.

 • Cold War alliances influenced major wars like the Six-Day War (1967) and the Yom Kippur War (1973), shaping current geopolitical divides and security dynamics in the Middle East.
 The Soviet Union supported Egypt and Syria during the Six-Day War and the former during the latter war, the US supported Israel on both occasions.